 Active Response will trial a revolutionary way of managing spare electricity network capacity that could save customers £271 million by 2030 and cut more than 448,000 tonnes of carbon emissions by 2030.

-By 2030 it is anticipated there will be up to 4.5m electric vehicles in use across London, the East and South East of England where UK Power Networks delivers electricity – including London’s buses and taxis.
-The charging of these vehicles could significantly increase peak demand for electricity.
+By 2030 it is anticipated there will be up to 4.5m electric vehicles in use across London, the East and South East of England, where UK Power Networks delivers electricity – including London’s buses and taxis.
+The charging of these vehicles could significantly increase the peak demand for electricity.
 In order to accommodate this increased demand, UK Power Networks would traditionally reinforce the existing network assets to provide more capacity.
-Upgrading an electricity substation, or adding entirely new substations and cabling when customers need more power, takes time, costs money, and can cause roadworks.
-Ultimately, this cost would be borne by the electricity customers.
+Upgrading an electricity substation or adding entirely new substations and cabling when customers need more power takes time, costs money, and can cause roadworks.
+Ultimately, this cost would be paid for by the electricity customers.

 The project will trial the solutions described above through a series of project trials, which will demonstrate the benefits of the solutions.
 The trials are expected to start in Q3 2019 and conclude in Q3 2021.
 Prior to the trials starting, the project will conduct rigorous testing of the devices and software to ensure the solutions operate as expected.